 1960 - 65 Falcon/Comet Manual Steering Conversion 6 Cylinder to V-8

 There are several different points of view on converting the Falcon/Comet manual steering from the 6 cylinder set up to the V-8.
 We are presenting our point of view to educate the customer so they can make the decision that is correct for them.
 The main reason to convert the steering and front end components is to upgrade to V-8 brakes, whether disc or drums.
-We have found that the majority of our customers want to use the 1974 - 79 Granada disc brakes.
+We now offer disc brake conversion kits to mount on the 1965 V8 Spindles.
+In the past we have found that the majority of our customers want to use the 1974 - 79 Granada disc brakes.
 We are not prepared to go into all of the options and pros and cons of different braking systems at this time, only to get the necessary steering components in place so that you will be able to attach the spindles and brakes of your choice.

 1960 - 62

 The early Falcons have their own set of circumstances that must first be dealt with.
 The ball joint studs on these early cars are too small to accept the later spindles.
 We recommend changing both the upper and lower control arms to the 1963-1965 Falcon/Comet control arms.
 The 1963 - 65 Falcons/Comets do not have this problem and the ball joints should only be replaced if they are worn out.